jpang01/PowerReduce/README.md

  0:10:10:  :0,1,2,3,4,5,6,7,8,9,1
  ```

  From this output, we see the index is started from 0 instead of 1 as previous example.
-The previousValue is initialized with the value we given, which is 0.
+The previousValue is initialized with the given value, which is 0.
 It is an important difference to initialize or not initialize the previousValue.
 It may cause bug if we are not careful.

  In the following example, we intend to sum all the elements.